 In addition to providing services and funding to assist dislocated workers and disadvantaged youth and adults in pursuing training geared toward reaching skilled employment, WIOA works with businesses in our communities in order to ensure that training dollars are meeting employers’ ever-changing needs.

 - Assistance with hiring processes

 - Coordination of job fairs for new and expanding companies

 - National Career Readiness Certification testing

 - Work Experience and Internship opportunities

-WIA offers a wide array of services.
-Items marked (*) are available only to eligible participants who are selected for enrollment in intensive and training services.
+WIOA offers a wide array of services.
+Services marked (*) are available only to eligible participants who are eligible and selected for enrollment in intensive and training services.